 - 1. Define mutations and describe different types of chromosomal mutations. - 2.
 Explain the role of sex chromosomes in sex determination. - 3.
 Explain the effect of crossing-over on the inheritance of genes in linkage groups. - 4.
-Show how pedigree analysis can be used to illustrate the inheritance of traits. - 5.
-Give examples of traits or disorders transmitted by autosomal dominant, autosomal recessive, polygenic and X-linked recessive inheritance. - 6.
-Explain how nondisjunction can cause genetic disorders. - 7.
+Explain how nondisjunction can cause genetic disorders. - 5.
 Explain the value and potential applications of genome projects.

-Unit 11 Summary: DNA to PROTEIN SYNTHESIS
+Unit 10 Summary: DNA to PROTEIN SYNTHESIS